yingw787/tinydevcrm-mvp/WHY.md

 > Will the product help with sales?
 Will it provide impactful data?
 What is the
 > reason our business is seeking to create the software?

+If I were to "categorize" myself as the "business", I would be creating the software in order to maximize my personal tooling / infrastructure workflows.
+I think it will go a long ways towards creating stronger relationships, keeping track of things better, minimizing regret, and maximizing antifragile behaviors.

 ### 5. What does success look like, and how will we measure it?

 > Understanding expectations is crucial.
 Work with your team to create a shared
 > understanding of what success is and how you might measure it.

+This is an absolutely great question!
+Coming up with heuristics is quite hard, so let me see how many I can list:

+-   If I can create both a tele-rolodex and a habit tracker *without having the need to create any server-side processes* or stand up my own database and segment my data, that would be a major validator that TinyDevCRM is a platform.
+As in, I can re-use TinyDevCRM's authentication protocols, I can see what habits are being tracked via TinyDevCRM's dashboards, and I feel no need to augment TinyDevCRM for the express purposes of making my clients easier to develop.

+-   *Time to create a client is measured in days or hours or even minutes instead of weeks*.
+For example, it'd be really cool to have some JavaScript embedded widgets that can create an analytics dashboard akin to [Apache Graphite](https://graphiteapp.org/)'s dashboard in a few hours instead of weeks.
+Something like MailChimp's plain embedded forms feature, where it serves up a tiny amount of HTML / CSS, no JavaScript, with the API doing all validation, would be very cool to do.

+    I don't care for something pretty; pretty faces age.
+I care deeply about something that can stand the test of time, while still being as useful as the day I made it.
+Something that does the job and then gets out of the way.

+I would measure success using metrics like:

+-   number of dependencies involved, and how many of them are properly licensed, vendored, and audited to measure build complexity and maintainability
+-   test coverage reports (branch coverage, PBT results, formal modeling and race condition analysis, etc.) to measure application correctness
+-   resource utilization reports (CPU, I/O, memory / swap, # of live sockets,
+    disk usage) to measure application efficiency
+-   profiling / instrumentation reports, to measure application performance
+-   lines of code (LOC), number of regressions introduced, etc. to measure application simplicity and composability

 ### 6. What business risks or blockers exist?